rhamenator/consumers-energy-to-excel/README.md

 - Original PDF statements downloaded from Consumers Energy.
 - Existing cleaned Excel (`.xlsx`) files.

-The script extracts billing information (dates, meter readings, charges, balances, etc.) and writes the normalized result to `output.xlsx`.
+The script extracts billing information (dates, meter readings, charges, balances, etc.) and writes the normalized results to both `output.xlsx` (styled) and `output.csv` (raw data).

 ## What the Program Does